zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/_index.md

 #### Deletion of Unused Free Apps

-If a Free App has never seen any acitivity sence it was created, it is kept on the [Team Server](/developerportal/general/team-server/) for a maximum of one year.
-After this period, the app, its repository, and any cloud resources will be permanently deleted.
+If a Free App has never seen any activity since it was created, it is kept on the [Team Server](/developerportal/general/team-server/) for a maximum of one year.
+After this, the app, its repository, and any cloud resources will be permanently deleted.

 You can prevent this clean up by performing one of the following actions:

+* Make changes and commit them to the Team Server
 * [Pin your app](/developerportal/#app-tiles)
 * [Invite someone](/developerportal/general/team/#inviting) to collaborate with you on your app
-* Make changes and commit them to the Team Server

 ### Licensed App